A haunted tattoo needle…

 The next house was on the corner with a lush green lawn, shade trees, and flowering bushes.
 Hoping one day she would have a house just like that one, she pushed her hand through her long hair, pinched her cheeks, walked to the door, and pushed the bell.

 Leonardo gazed upon the woman on the screen.
-The one he’d been desiring; innocence in a white Girl Scout blouse, a green vest with badges, and a green beret upon her head, yet under the innocence a dark craving.
+The one he’d been looking for; innocence in a white Girl Scout blouse, a green vest with badges, and a green beret upon her head.
+He sensed a deep craving hidden under the innocence.

 Leonardo opened the door.
 “Hello.
 What can I do for you?”